elementlabs42/BitVM/README.md

 - KEY_DIR: Directory containing private keys.
 - VERIFIERS: Comma-separated list of public keys for verifiers.
-- ENVIRONMENT: Bitcoin network environment (default: mainnet).
+- ENVIRONMENT: Bitcoin network environment (default: testnet).
+- CLIENT_NAME: Represents the name of the client and is used to define the path to client-specific data files.

 #### FTP/SFTP Environment Variables